-- Select Group by.
+- Select Group.
 The result will be a row for each unique combination of arguments and time period.
 After grouping the data, you can repeat these steps to continue applying groups as many times as necessary.

 There are two different types of grouping:

-No time-based - Select No time-based grouping at the bottom of the Every field to get all the possible combinations of the columns added as arguments.
+No time-based - Select No time-based grouping in the Every field to get all the possible combinations of the columns added as arguments.
 In the following example, we have grouped the data using the Server and OperatingSystem columns as arguments to get all the possible combinations of operating systems and servers.

 In Devo, groupings use two different time periods to group the data.
 After grouping the data, you will see two different tabs in the applied search operations bar, each one indicating one of the grouping period types: